johnszewczyk/bashgame/README.md

 When the map is generated, a second array is created to use as a framebuffer (the 'pixel' data to draw).
 Referencing the inital array, which serves as a database, is too slow to utilize as a framebuffer.
 The second array, which is updated only incrementally, is drawn repeatedly.
-(More to come.)
+Finally, a third array describing the viewable area of the map (relative to the player) is used to choose which tiles are drawn.

 <br>